HackSoftware/Django-Styleguide/README.md

 We try to treat Celery as if it's just another interface to our core logic - meaning - **don't put business logic there.**

-An exmaple task might look like this:
+An example task might look like this:

 ```python
 from celery import shared_task